NEWBURGH: BEAUTY AND TRAGEDY

 I apprenticed two young people I met in the streets of the city to be my sound recordists and assistants.
 Incorporating my still photographs and a commentary of what drew me to the subjects, I have given a voice to families and individuals who live in constant danger, often in uninhabitable houses, a city where education has faltered, where there are no jobs to speak of — only drug dealing.
 We hear what is actually happening to the fabric and people of Newburgh.
 Now, just in this last 18 months, they are facing another crisis: a determined program of gentrification.

-By standing back and listening, the film's story unfolds as a dialog, outside conventional narrative.
-Dmitri's photography reveals the quiet dignity that exists on Newburgh's harsh streets, letting viewers see the city, with all its beauty and tragedy, as those who live there do.
+The film's story unfolds as a dialogue, outside conventional narrative.
+Dmitri's photography reveals the quiet dignity that exists on Newburgh's harsh streets, allowing viewers see the city, with all its beauty and tragedy, as those who live there do.

 Newburgh: Portrait of a City